-- 14 (1) Ground 16 in Part 2 of Schedule 2, together with the italic heading before it, moves to after Ground 5B (inserted by paragraph 13 of this Schedule) and becomes Ground 5C in Part 1 of that Schedule. - (2) For the first paragraph of the new Ground 5C substitute-
+- 14 (1) Ground 16 in Part 2 of Schedule 2, together with the italic heading before it, moves to after Ground 5B (inserted by paragraph 13 of this Schedule) and becomes Ground 5C in Part 1 of that Schedule. - (2) For the first paragraph of the new Ground 5C substitute - and either -

-"The dwelling-house was let to the tenant in consequence of the tenant's employment - and either -
+"The dwelling-house was let to the tenant in consequence of the tenant's work or employment-

-- by the landlord seeking possession, - in the case of joint landlords seeking possession, by at least one of them, - by a previous landlord under the tenancy, or (c) - pursuant to an agreement between any of those landlords and the employer,
+- (a) by the landlord seeking possession, - (b) in the case of joint landlords seeking possession, by at least 20 one of them, - (c) by a previous landlord under the tenancy, or - (d) pursuant to an agreement between any of those landlords and the employer,

-- the tenant has ceased to be in that employment, or - the tenancy was granted for the purpose of providing the tenant with accommodation during the early period of their employment, that purpose has been fulfilled and the landlord seeking possession intends to let the dwelling-house to another current or future employee of the employer.
+- (a) the tenant has ceased to be in that work or employment, or - (b) the tenancy was granted for the purpose of providing the tenant with accommodation during the early period of their work or employment, that purpose has been fulfilled and the landlord seeking possession intends to let the dwelling-house to another current or future worker, self-employed person or employee of the employer.

-In this ground, "the employer" means the tenant's employer at the time the tenant entered the tenancy."
+In this ground, "the employer" means the tenant's employer at the time the tenant entered the tenancy or the person with whom the contract for work was entered into."